 But let’s look at two particular exemplars of how awkward it can be to take the Bible literally.

 As students of the Bible know, there are references in the Bible to the Nephilim, referenced in both Genesis, Numbers and Ezekiel.
-The Hebrew word “nefilim” is sometimes translated as “giants”, but has also been taken to mean the “fallen ones.”
+The Hebrew word “nefilim” is sometimes translated as “giants,” but has also been taken to mean the “fallen ones.”
 Reference is made to them both before and after the great flood, although there are some implications in the Bible that they may in part have been a cause for the great flood.
 The Nephilim are describe as the “sons of God” in certain passages in Genesis, and are described as having consort with the daughters of humans, who “bore them children,” the implication that these children are something more than humans and less than Gods.
-Some Biblical scholars have interpreted the Nephilim to be the off-spring produced by fallen angels and human women.
-A different view holds that the Nephilim were simply men who had “fallen away from righteousness,” and that these were the descendants of Seth, the righteous son of Adam, and that they were members of Seth’s bloodline who rejected God. this is known as the Sethian view, which was the view held by St. Augustine as well as by a number of Jewish theologians.
+Some Biblical scholars have interpreted the Nephilim to be the offspring produced by fallen angels and human women.
+A different view holds that the Nephilim were simply men who had “fallen away from righteousness,” and that these were the descendants of Seth, the righteous son of Adam, and that they were members of Seth’s bloodline who rejected God. this is known as the Sethian view, which was the view held by St. Augustine as well as by several Jewish theologians.

 This then, is an example of the difficulties of Biblical translation.
 If Biblical scholars can’t agree on whether these were giant half-men half-Gods or just very powerful warriors from a disenfranchised bloodline, then it becomes very difficult for the rest of us to interpret their inclusion in the Bible in any reasonable way.